hugovangalen/ps2amigamouse/README.md

 It uses a slighly modified PS2Mouse.cpp but I'm not sure where I got the original from and what has been modified.

 The code is far from pretty..!
+I never gotten around to cleaning it up.

 # Known issues
-KNOWN ISSUES:
 - Theoretically a middle button could be supported, but this only supported the LEFT and the RIGHT buttons.
 - Mouse speed is hardcoded.
+- The code is quite ugly.
+I can't stress that enough.

 # Amiga joystick / mouse port connection